-A majority of our raw materials are shipped via container from overseas vendors in China, such as Cenntro, our largest supplier.
+A majority of our raw materials have historically been shipped via container from overseas vendors in China, such as Cenntro, which was formerly our largest supplier.
+Although we intend to reduce our reliance on offshore suppliers by primarily sourcing components for the Vanish from vendors in North America and Europe, our vendors may be reliant on offshore suppliers.
 We rely heavily on third parties, including ocean carriers and truckers, in that process.
-The global shipping industry is experiencing a shortage of shipping capacity from China, trucking shortages, increased ocean shipping rates and increased trucking and fuel costs.
+The global shipping industry is experiencing a shortage of shipping capacity, trucking shortages, increased ocean shipping rates and increased trucking and fuel costs.
 As a result, our receipt of imported products has been, and may continue to be, disrupted or delayed.

-The shipping industry is also experiencing issues with port congestion and pandemic-related port closures and ship diversions.
-A port worker strike, work slow-down or other transportation disruption in the port of Long Beach, California could significantly disrupt our business.
-We are currently experiencing such disruption at both ports due to multiple factors brought about by the COVID-19 pandemic, such as supply and demand imbalance, a shortage of warehouse workers, truck drivers, transport equipment (tractors and trailers) and other causes, which have resulted in heightened congestion, bottlenecks and gridlock, leading to abnormally high transportation delays.
-This has materially and adversely affected our business and financial results for the fiscal year ended December 31, 2021 and could continue to materially and adversely affect our business and financial results in 2022.
-If significant disruptions along these lines continue, this could lead to further significant disruptions in our business, delays in shipments, and revenue and profitability shortfalls, which could adversely affect our business, prospects, financial condition and operating results.
+A port worker strike, work slow-down or other transportation disruption in domestic ports could significantly disrupt our business or that of our vendors.
+This has materially and adversely affected our business and financial results for the fiscal year ended December 31, 2022 and could continue to materially and adversely affect our business and financial results in 2023.
+If significant disruptions along these lines continue, this could lead to further significant disruptions in our business, delays in shipments to us and to our vendors and revenue and profitability shortfalls, which could adversely affect our business, prospects, financial condition and operating results.

 The global shipping industry is also experiencing unprecedented increases in shipping rates from the trans-Pacific ocean carriers due to various factors, including limited availability of shipping capacity.
-For example, the cost of shipping our products by ocean freight has recently increased to at least three times historical levels and will have a corresponding impact upon our profitability.
-Additionally, if increases in fuel prices occur, our transportation costs would likely further increase.
-Shipping pricing and logistical challenges have had an unfavorable impact on our margins and our ability to assemble vehicles during 2021.
-We expect these impacts to continue through the third quarter of 2022.
+Additionally, if further increases in fuel prices occur, our transportation costs would likely further increase.